taraka-vishnumolakala/Burp-Practitioner/Advanced-Topics/JWT Attacks/README.md

 		1. contains actual "claims" about the user
 	3. signature
 		1. server that issues the token typically generates the signature by hashing **header** and **payload**
+> **🗒️Note**
-> Note: In most cases, this data can be easily read or modified by anyone with access to the token.
+>  In most cases, this data can be easily read or modified by anyone with access to the token.
 Therefore, the security of any JWT-based mechanism is heavily reliant on the cryptographic signature.

 2. The process of generating a signature involves a secret signing key.
 3. This whole process provides a way for servers to verify that none of the data within the token has been tampered with since it was issued.